 Every internet company turned me down, stating they don’t have coverage in that area.

-I was sure they were wrong on their end, but then I drove out to our land & drove around the neighborhood & guess what I spied on the side & back of all the houses?
+I was sure they were wrong, but then I drove out to our land and drove around the neighborhood and guess what I spied on the side and back of all the houses?
 Satellite dishes!

-This neighborhood is like 10-15 years old off of a major road & there is no freakin internet, fiber optic or cable!!
+This neighborhood is like 10-15 years old off of a major road and there is no freakin internet, fiber optic, or cable!!

 I about blew a gasket!

-I am not one to cuss, but it’s hard to write these words without throwing a few in there because it’s just ludicrous!
+I am not one to cuss, but it’s hard to write these words without throwing a few crazy words in there because it’s just ludicrous!